Freehold Borough, New Jersey: Main Street

 The borough is home to Downtown Freehold, located on East and West Main Street (County Route 537).
 This downtown section has various eateries, bars, boutiques, historical sites, and other excursions.
-Within this section of town, there have been plans to revitalize the downtown area, as outlined in the Freehold Center Core Revitalization Plan (2008),Ordinance No. 2013/13, Borough of Freehold.
-Accessed September 30, 2020. in which NJ Transit has sponsored a project in transforming the Freehold Center Bus Station into a Transit Village.

-This new designation would foster in the creation of a transit-oriented development zoning district around by the Freehold Center Bus Station between West Main Street (County Route 537) and Throckmorton Street (County Route 522).
-This would have a huge positive impact to the Freehold area economy.
+Within this section of town, there have been plans to revitalize the downtown area, as outlined in the Freehold Center Core Revitalization Plan (2008), in which NJ Transit has sponsored a project in transforming the Freehold Center Bus Station into a Transit Village.
+This new designation would foster in the creation of a transit-oriented development zoning district around the bus station.

 Freehold Raceway

 Established in 1853, making it the nation's oldest half-mile harness racing track, Freehold Raceway offers horse lovers and bettors an opportunity to see harness racing.
+The raceway announced in September 2024 that they will close, with the final racing date being December 28.

 Freehold Raceway Mall

 Completed in August 1990, the Freehold Raceway Mall is a super-regional mall located in neighboring Freehold Township.
 The mall was constructed at a cost of $125 million on a site covering more than 175 acres across from the Freehold Raceway over U.S. 9, and it has a gross leasable area of 1600000 sqft.

-There are many other shopping destinations outside of the borough, including the Freehold Raceway Mall in neighboring Freehold Township, the Manalapan EpiCentre (formerly, the Manalapan Mall) in nearby Manalapan Township, the Jackson Premium Outlets in nearby Jackson Township, and The Shoppes in nearby Old Bridge Township.
+There are many other shopping destinations outside of the borough, including the Manalapan EpiCentre (formerly, the Manalapan Mall) in nearby Manalapan Township, the Jackson Premium Outlets in nearby Jackson Township, and The Shoppes in nearby Old Bridge Township.

 Cannabis businesses

 In 2021, the Freehold Borough council approved an ordinance to opt-in for cannabis businesses to operate within the borough.
-In a 4–1 vote, the ordinance establishes the parameters and zoning regulations to where cannabis businesses could operate, including commercial manufacturing and limited professional office zoning categories.
-This would make Freehold one of the few towns in the state (including, Bellmawr, Egg Harbor Township, Montclair and Woodbridge Township) that has authorized the sale of cannabis in New Jersey, especially within the greater central New Jersey region.
+In a 4–1 vote, the ordinance established the parameters and zoning regulations to where cannabis businesses could operate, including commercial manufacturing and limited professional office zoning categories.
+This would make Freehold one of the few municipalities in the state (including, Bellmawr, Egg Harbor Township, Montclair, and Woodbridge Township) that has authorized the sale of cannabis in New Jersey, especially within the greater central New Jersey region.
+NJ Leaf, a medical cannabis dispensary located on Park Avenue, opened in March 2023 and is expected to also expand to recreational sales in the near future.